Topic: Growth Stocks

 Together, growth stocks and value stocks can form a winning combination.
 A growth stock can be a top performer while the company is growing.
 However, a single quarter of bad earnings can send it into a deep, though often temporary, slide.
 Value stocks can test your patience by moving sluggishly for months, if not years.
 But they can make up for it by rising sharply when investors discover their true value.

-If you invest as we advise—by spreading your investments across the five main economic sectors, investing mainly in well-established companies and staying away from stocks in the broker/media limelight—you will automatically own some growth stocks and some value stocks.
+If you invest as we advise—by spreading your investments across the five main economic sectors, investing mainly in well-established companies with reasonable valuations rather than those with an extremely high p/e ratio, and staying away from stocks in the broker/media limelight—you will automatically own some growth stocks and some value stocks.

 That helps you achieve good results while decreasing volatility.
 In the end, however, the relative amounts that you invest in growth stocks versus value stocks are less important than your portfolio’s diversification and overall investment quality.